Is Switzerland by train worthwhile?

 From the Geneva or Zurich airport to Lausanne

-Lausanne is a charming city located on the shores of Lake Geneva, and it's the perfect place to start your Swiss adventure.
-Once you've checked into your hotel, take a stroll around the city center to explore the local sights and sounds.
+Lausanne is a charming city on Lake Geneva's shores, and it's the perfect place to start your Swiss adventure.
+Once you've checked into your hotel, stroll around the city center to explore the local sights and sounds.

 Beyond its architectural heritage, Lausanne is also known for its rich cultural scene.
-The city is home to numerous museums and art galleries, including the Olympic Museum and the Collection de l'Art Brut.
-And you might get lucky to stumble upon one of the many festivals and events that take place there throughout the year, including the Lausanne Underground Film and Music Festival, the Fêtes de Genève, and the Festival de la Cité.
+The city has numerous museums and art galleries, including the Olympic Museum and the Collection de l'Art Brut.
+You might get lucky to stumble upon one of the many festivals and events that occur there throughout the year, including the Lausanne Underground Film and Music Festival, the Fêtes de Genève, and the Festival de la Cité.

 We recommend giving in to the French vibes of Lausanne by trying the "Filet de perche."
 As the name states, this traditional dish is made with perch, a freshwater fish from Lake Geneva.
 It is usually served with a butter or white wine sauce and accompanied by potatoes or rice.